-Through a loan process, I own two mid-range phones which have become my primary and secondary phone.
+I own a One Plus 6 which is my primary cellular phone.
 I also have a DECT Phone which will be used hopefully for VIP calls.
 It can also dial 911 for emergency services.
-I also have a basic phone which was provided to me by Life Wireless which I had for at least a few years.All of these phones play a role as noted below.

 This is a DECT Cordless phone.
 There is no fancy screen or LTE.
 It is a house phone.
 The phone is assured to always allow a home phone to be available.
 Through an ObiHai ATA, I set up speed dials, and anyone using the home phone and dials 2# will be able to reach a cellular phone directly.